An entropy penalized approach for stochastic control problems. Complete version: Relative entropy related results

-Letting $n \rightarrow + \infty$ in \eqref{eq:interSubBound} yields the desired result. \end{enumerate} \end{proof} For the following lemma we keep the notations and assumptions of Theorem \ref{th:girsanovEntropy}.
-Let in particular $X$ be a process fulfilling \eqref{eq:decXP} with $a_t = \sigma\sigma^\top(t, X_t)$.
+\end{proof} For the following lemma let again $X$ be a process, as at the beginning of the section fulfilling \eqref{eq:decXP}, this time with $a_t = \sigma\sigma^\top(t, X_t)$.
 Then by Theorem \ref{th:girsanovEntropy} there is a progressively measurable process $\alpha$ such that \eqref{eq:alpha} holds.
 For that we have the following estimates. \begin{lemma} We suppose the existence of $1 < p < 2$ such that